HabitatFramework/UserGuide/README.md

 UserGuide
 =========

-User Guide for the HLU GIS Tool
+User Guide for the HLU GIS Tool.